roydukkey/Dado.ComponentModel.Mutations/Documentation/Attributes/TrimAttribute.md

 # TrimAttribute [..](../README.md#documentation-index 'Documentation Index')

-Used to mutated a specified string in which all leading and/or trailing occurrences of a set of specified characters are removed.
+Used to mutate a specified string in which all leading and/or trailing occurrences of a set of specified characters are removed.

 **Namespace:** System.ComponentModel.DataMutations<br />
 **Implements:** System.ComponentModel.DataMutations.MutationAttribute (in System.ComponentModel.Mutations)